GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 |`transformation-sa`|-|`READ`/`WRITE`|`READ`/`WRITE`|`READ`/`WRITE`|
 |`orchestration-sa`|-|-|-|-|

-A full reference of IAM roles managed by the Data Platform [is available here](./IAM.md).
+A full reference of IAM roles managed by the Education Data Platform [is available here](./IAM.md).

-Using of service account keys within a data pipeline exposes to several security risks deriving from a credentials leak.
+Using service account keys within a data pipeline exposes to several security risks deriving from a credentials leak.
 This blueprint shows how to leverage impersonation to avoid the need of creating keys.

 ### User groups